hbatagelo/mir_flutter_app/README.md

 When a **popup** or **tip** window is created, an `xdg_popup` role is assigned to the `xdg_surface`, and an `xdg_positioner` object is used for placement.

 If the window type is **regular**, **floating regular**, **dialog**, or **satellite**, an `xdg_toplevel` role is assigned to the `xdg_surface`, and the Mir shell protocol extension is used to augment the state of the toplevel surface according to the corresponding Mir shell "archetype": `mir_regular_surface`, `mir_floating_regular_surface`, `mir_dialog_surface`, `mir_satellite_surface`.
 For these windows, the positioner is defined using a `mir_positioner` object.

+## Acknowledgments

+Special thanks to [Robert Ancell](https://github.com/robert-ancell) for providing the code which served as the starting point for this application.